romanbro/agile_project/Sprint 1/README.md

 ### Members Not Present:

+N/A

 ### Apologies:

+N/A

 ### Summary of Conversation:
+We explained one by one, what each one of us completed yesterday (Wednesday).
+This then followed on to what we planned to achieve before the next meeting and any impediments that may have arose.
+- Spike was in progress for Azure app services for continuous deployment
+- Input validation was added to the website
+- API code was to start being integrated to the website.

 ## Day 5 - Scrum Meeting summary
 The Scrum Master for this meeting was Oskar Jankowski.